raleel/mythras-srd/0002_Characters.md

 ### Intelligence (INT)

 INT is measurement of cognitive ability.
 Those with a lower INT score are not necessarily stupid, but they are likely to be constrained in how creatively they can employ their wits.
 INT is a factor in calculating Action Points and Initiative.
-If INT is reduced to zerozero, the character becomes completely mindless.
+If INT is reduced to zero, the character becomes completely mindless.

 ### Power (POW)